wallarm/fast-example-jenkins-dvwa-integration/README.md

 ### Jenkins preconfigured local example

 The preconfigured Jenkins example requires that Jenkins has access to `sudo` and `docker-compose`, which are lacking in the official Jenkins images.
-To ease of trying out this example, you can use a pre-built image with all the required configuration in place.
-For examples, [this one](https://github.com/fabianenardon/jenkins-docker-demo).
+To ease the running of the provided example, you may use a pre-built image with all the required configuration in place.
+For example, [this one](https://github.com/fabianenardon/jenkins-docker-demo).
 It uses Docker on the host machine and requires installation of the GitHub plugin.

 To run the Jenkins example locally, copy the contents of `jenkins_home` into your own Jenkins folder.
 Then check the configuration of the pipeline: both git and buildsteps should already be set as described above.